-Swimming after the Ariels is a contemporary love story about a same-sex couple learning, growing, and creating the meaning of family together.
+Swimming after the Ariels is a modern love story about a queer couple learning, growing, and creating the meaning of family together.
 This couple is me, Cecilia (or C3), and my partner, Maya.
 I am the primary contributor of this blog.

 Needless to say, I was gripped right there and then.
 That night, we exchanged phone numbers and three days later, I moved to Ohio for graduate school.
 After nearly a year of getting to know one another and Maya visiting me multiple times, I travelled to Washington, DC for a visit.
 The night I arrived, I signed a song by Jason Mraz, “I’m Yours” to Maya.
 From that moment on, we entered an exclusive relationship.

 For the next year and a half, we enjoyed seeing one another nearly once a month throughout long distance until I graduated.
 A month later, I moved to the District swimming after love, deciding I wanted to move closer to Maya.
-Since then, we got engaged, are busy planning for our wedding, and are absolutely exhilarated about becoming the Ariel Family!
+Since then, we got hitched during the pandemic and became the Ariels!

 I don’t know who is on the other side or what you are thinking but I’m sure you’re a lovely stranger (or friend, hello!).
 As relationship builder enthusiasts, we create content with advice, stories, and discoveries for you to enjoy.
 Some stories illustrate our journey of building a strong relationship, planning a wedding, looking for a space to call our home one day, and becoming a family.
 If you’re here because you’re hoping to find inspiration of how to become a strong unit with your loved one(s), I hope we can provide you with a couple useful takeaways.
 If you are here because you can relate, here’s a high five and we’re glad you’re here.
 If you’re here because you know us, we’re so glad to know you and have your support.
 If you have any questions or would like to chat, please do contact us at email@example.com!